 Your Gateway To The Universe

-This coming season will be the first to run under a new community partnership agreement between the Department of Parks and Wildlife and the Perth Observatory Volunteer Group, signed in June 2015.
+The Observatory is now run under a community partnership agreement between the Department of Parks and Wildlife and the Perth Observatory Volunteer Group.
 We have great plans for the Observatory in the coming years and we are looking forward to inspiring the people to look up at the wonderful night skies of Perth

 Our experienced and passionate tour guides will operate our unique collection of modern and historic telescopes to give evening visitors a glimpse into the fascinating world of astronomy, space science and astrophotography.

 Viewing targets will differ depending on the month, the weather and the lighting conditions (dark, moonlit and full moon).
 Types of objects usually seen through the eyepiece include globular clusters, star clusters, nebulae and galaxies.
 Sometimes satellites and meteors flash across the sky unexpectedly too.

 We offer group bookings and gift vouchers so contact us to find out more.

 Our primary school day tours have been designed for primary school excursions and relate directly to the Australian National Curriculum.
 The students will participate in activities around the Observatory’s grounds to broaden their knowledge of astronomy and physics while seeing our range of modern and historical telescopes.
 Our day tours can be adapted for other groups of children aged between 7 and 12.

 Looking for an awesome gift for that special someone?

 Our star adoption program provides a unique gift and is a way to recognise a family member or friend through the adoption of a star.
 All available stars in the program are between stars that are visible to the naked eye or stars that are visible in binoculars, all in the Southern Hemisphere.